 - Landing pages.
 You can create a landing page to sell your prospective service and then create a call to action where prospective customers can find out more, like a mailing list.
 This helps you see how many people are interested and even find potential customers

 - Demo videos.
-A demo video explains what your software does and lets customers register their interest.
+A demo video explains what your software does and lets customers register their interests.
 For example, Dropbox started its business by creating a short video that explained the concept of sharing files across multiple computers.
 Founders Drew Houston and Arash Ferdowsi did this before developing the software to see if people liked the concept.
 After releasing the video, Dropbox found that signups increased from 5,000 to 75,000 people!

 - Wizard of Oz.
 Rather than a piece of software that automates the work, someone does the work behind the scenes.
 If it is successful, then development time can be invested in automating the process.
 These types of MVPs are also sometimes referred to as ‘Manual-First’ or ‘Flintstones’ MVPs